 - 1 Reviewed governance and planning frameworks: Completed a desktop review of Seqwater's supporting policies and procedures detailing its overarching governance and planning frameworks.
-KPMG then sought to test the application of Seqwater's supporting governance and planning frameworks in the development of its capex and opex proposals to the Authority. - 2 Reviewed capital expenditure: Completed its review of Seqwater's historical and forecast capex in four stages, first at a portfolio level, second at a project level, third to consider opportunities for capital and operating expenditure trade-offs, and finally the fourth to identify systemic issues, based on the project reviews. - At a project level, KPMG has completed detailed reviews of twelve major projects ranging in size from \$9m to \$150m.
+KPMG then sought to test the application of Seqwater's supporting governance and planning frameworks in the development of its capex and opex proposals to the Authority. - 2 Reviewed capital expenditure: Completed its review of Seqwater's historical and forecast capex in four stages, first at a portfolio level, second at a project level, third to consider opportunities for capital and operating expenditure trade-offs, and finally the fourth stage was to identify systemic issues, based on the project reviews. - At a project level, KPMG has completed detailed reviews of 12 major projects ranging in size from \$9m to \$150m.
 These projects are driven by growth, compliance, renewals and service improvements or a combination of these factors. - 3 Reviewed operating expenditure: Evaluated the prudency and efficiency of Seqwater's forecast operating expenditure in accordance with a base, trend and step approach.
-This approach establishes an efficient base year, rolls forward the efficient base operating expenditure to take account of scale growth, input price growth and efficiency improvements plus any adjustments for material step changes to costs.

-This approach differs from previous reviews of Seqwater's forecast opex which have typically adopted a bottom up assessment focusing on a sample of cost categories.
+This approach establishes an efficient base year, rolls forward the efficient base operating expenditure to take account of scale growth, input price growth and efficiency improvements plus any adjustments for material step changes to costs. - This approach differs from previous reviews of Seqwater's forecast opex which have typically adopted a bottom up assessment focusing on a sample of cost categories.

-Importantly, in completing our review of Seqwater's capex and opex forecast we have been mindful of the difference in assessment period (1 July 2018 to 30 June 2028, 10 years) as required in the referral notice to the Authority relative to the overall objective of the Authority's investigation of recommending bulk water prices for Seqwater for the period of 1 July 2018 to 30 June 2021, 3 years.
-This has ramifications for how the prudency and efficiency of Seqwater's capex and opex are assessed.
+Importantly, in completing our review of Seqwater's capex and opex forecast, we have been mindful of the difference in assessment period (1 July 2018 to 30 June 2028, 10 years) as required in the referral notice to the Authority relative to the overall objective of the Authority's investigation of recommending bulk water prices for Seqwater for the three year period of 1 July 2018 to 30 June 2021.